ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_steric_patterns.rst

 Diagnostics are stored in esmvaltool/diag_scripts/steric_patterns/

-* steric_patterns.py: generates thermosteric patterns from input datasets
+* steric_patterns.py: generates sterodynamic patterns from input datasets
 * sub_funcs.py: set of sub functions to assist with the main script